adblockplus/adblockplussbrowser/README.md

 Adblock Plus for Samsung Internet
 =================================

 Adblock Plus for Samsung Internet is an application that works as a provider of Adblock Plus filters list for [Samsung Internet Browser][5].
-Application is build by following [ad blockers development guide][6] from samsung.
+The application is built by following [ad blockers development guide][6] from Samsung.

 Building with Gradle
 --------------------